JohanLi1990/Learning_Notes/TulingNotes.md

   - Client will be referenced by actual server
   - Worker ip information are managed by etcd cluster (cloud native, Kubernates Services)

+## Kafka 上手

+- prerequisite is a must! at least you need to setup `HostOnly` and `Nat` network adapter
+- need to setup zookeeper and java

 # 并发编程

 ## Concurrency and Multithreading 101